-Major League Baseball's clubs are not immune to the annual shopping frenzy that is Black Friday.
+Major League Baseball's clubs are not averse to taking part in the annual shopping frenzy that is Black Friday.
 As much of the country is out scouring for deals in stores and online, front-office executives throughout baseball are doing the same on the trade and free-agent markets.

 It's the time of year that teams look to fine-tune existing rosters for a championship push or work toward a complete overhaul in a rebuilding effort.
 But regardless of the motive, the Hot Stove season has seen its fair share of player movement around Thanksgiving.
-Below is a closer look at some other transactions completed at the onset of the holiday shopping season.
+Below is a closer look at some of the biggest transactions completed at the onset of the holiday shopping season.

 Nov.
 27, 2015

 In 2015, the Blue Jays inked free-agent left-hander J.A.
 Happ as one of the first major signings of the offseason.
 Toronto's holiday purchase proved to be a success as Happ enjoyed a career year, going 20-4 with a 3.18 ERA across 32 starts in the regular season.
 Happ also pitched well in the postseason as the Jays advanced to the American League Championship Series, which they lost to World Series runner-up Cleveland.

 Nov.
 28, 2014

 A rebuilding A's team traded away one of its promising young stars on Black Friday in 2014, shipping third baseman Josh Donaldson to the Blue Jays for Brett Lawrie, Franklin Barreto, Kendall Graveman and Sean Nolin.
 In his first season with Toronto, Donaldson won the AL Most Valuable Player Award, leading the Majors in runs (122) and RBIs (123).
 He helped the club reach the postseason in consecutive seasons (2015-16), something the franchise hadn't done since 1992-93.